FedericoPonzi/lesser/README.md

 # lesser ![CI](https://github.com/FedericoPonzi/lesser/workflows/CI/badge.svg)
-A simple text reader, with lesser functionalities then less.
+A simple text reader, with less functionalities then less.

 ## Usage:
 Build it with: